morinlab/lymphopedia/BTBD3.md

 # BTBD3

 ## History
-Mutations in this gene were first described in DLBCL in 2017 by Reddy et al.<sup>1</sup> Subsequent exome and genome-wide studies of DLBCL did not reproduce this observation.
+Mutations in this gene were first described in DLBCL in 2013[@zhangGeneticHeterogeneityDiffuse2013] and by the same group in a subsequent study.[@reddyGeneticFunctionalDrivers2017] It remains in Tier 2 because other exome and genome-wide studies of DLBCL did not reproduce this observation.

 ```mermaid
 %%{init: { 'logLevel': 'debug', 'theme': 'dark' } }%%